Genivia/ugrep/README.md

            -z, --decompress
                   Search zlib-compressed (.gz) files.
 Option -Q is disabled.

-           If -q or --quiet or --silent is used and a line is selected, the exit

-           status is 0 even if an error occurred.

            If no FILE arguments are specified, or if a `-' is specified, the stan- dard input is used, unless recursive searches are specified which exam-